North Eton State School is a proud small school who is taking learners from today and turning them into the leaders of tomorrow.

 Eleven years after the school was opened a school inspector reported, “The children attending this school are decidedly happy, earnest and hopeful.
 Bright smiling faces show loving goodwill for and confidence in their teacher.
 Tasks are performed promptly, quietly and accurately and neatly.
 The general condition of the school is progressive and very satisfactory”, 107 years later, the staff continue to take pride in knowing that this is still the case.

 Our school day commences at 8:30 am and concludes at 2:30 pm.

-Throughout the week, students are involved in numerous teaching and learning experiences spread across the eight Key Learning Areas; English, mathematics, science, history, the arts, health and physical education (HPE), technology and geography.
+Throughout the week, students are involved in numerous teaching and learning experiences spread across the eight Key Learning Areas; English, mathematics, science, HASS, The Arts, health and physical education (HPE), technology and Languages (Japanese).

 |Teaching Principal||Mrs Geraldine Parkes|

 |Administration officer||Mrs Jodie Smith|

 |Speech language therapist||Mrs Julie Bryan|

 |Teacher: HPE and Science (Tues and Fri)||Miss Emily Brightwell|